Follow-up and workflow insight

 For most private clinics, the highest-return AI opportunities are around calls, reminders, enquiry handling, and repetitive admin follow-up.
-Keep implementation staged and measurable.
+Keep implementation staged, measurable, and easy for the team to trust.

 Where to start first